colinligertwood/notebook/granola.md

 **Notes**

-* Leave in the oven to cool completely.
+* Leave in the oven to cool completely for crispy texture.
 * Add 1 cup raw pumpkin seeds before baking.